 - Bitcoin and cryptocurrency websites

 The black market has flourished since the birth of the internet.
 The dark web is home to many a black marketplace, where all sorts of goods can be sold and bought.
 The existence of such markets is illegal, although some public figures, scientists and academics have also highlighted some positive side-effects.
-For instance, Dr. James Martin has given a Ted talk on the “brighter side of darknet drug dealing”.
-An interesting case to discuss the nuances of such a market is the founder of the most infamous drug-dealing dark web marketplace: Ross Ulbright and the Silk Road.

 However, after Ulbricht’s arrest many imitation websites popped up.
 There are more black market websites available than ever on the dark web.
 Silk Road was the first of its kind, now there are many different ones competing to be the next.